watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 --- back

 # Highly Reliable Firewall Service Using SRv6 End.AN
-If you implement a firewall as an SRv6-aware function at an SRv6 End.AN node, you can forward packets using anycast SID and also achieve TI-LFA Fast Reroute {{!I-D.draft-ietf-rtgwg-segment-routing-ti-lfa}}.
+If you implement a firewall as an SR-aware function at an SRv6 End.AN node, you can forward packets using anycast SID and also achieve TI-LFA Fast Reroute {{!I-D.draft-ietf-rtgwg-segment-routing-ti-lfa}}.
 This makes clustering firewalls easier as well.

 # Flexible and Low-latency Remote Production Service
 In the context of video remote production, you can perform video processing within an SRv6 network by combining multiple network functions (SFC).
 If you have to distribute multiple connections from several sources, you can also use multicast packets in the SRv6 network.

-# XXX: SRv6-aware NAT
+# SR-aware NAT
 In the Interop Tokyo 2023 shownet's backbone SRv6 network, they had to decapsulate packets to conduct Network Address Translation.
-If you use SRv6-aware NAT, you don't have to decap the packets when traversing the NAT function.
+If you use SR-aware NAT, you don't have to decap the packets when traversing the NAT function.
 This contributes to achieving a simpler network architecture(design?)

 # Intent-based SFC management

-# QoSやuser-defined functions
+TODO

-XXX: Programmable: ?
+# QoS user-defined functions
-XXX: ↑ RFC8986でreferしているdraft network programming がexpiredしているが，メーリスを遡って議論されていないようであれば我々が取り持つくらいのノリでも良いのかもしれない
+TODO

 # Acknowledgments
 {:numbered="false"}
 The authors would like to acknowledge the review and inputs from Mitsuru Maruyama, Katsuhiro Sebayashi, Yuma Ito, and Taisei Tanabe.
 We partially obtained the research results from NICT's commissioned research No. JPJ012368C03101.